google/go-tpm-tools/RELEASING.md

 The submodules must be tagged separately from the main library release.
 This is best done on the git command line.
-After the Submodule update PR has been merged, checkout the repo and check that your `HEAD` is on the commit for the submodule update PR on the `master` branch.
+After the Submodule update PR has been merged, checkout the repo and check that your `HEAD` is on the commit for the submodule update PR on the `main` branch.
 This _should not_  be normal release commit `vX.Y.Z`, but a later commit.
 Then, run the following command:
 ```
 git tag "cmd/vX.Y.Z" && git tag "launcher/vX.Y.Z"